South Dakota urges Supreme Court to click 'buy' on internet sales tax

 After the law was enacted, the state preemptively sued four online retailers.
 Overstock.com Inc, Wayfair Inc (W.N) and Newegg Inc contested the lawsuits, while the fourth company, Systemax Inc (SYX.N), decided not to.
 After losing in lower courts, South Dakota appealed to the Supreme Court, which announced in January it would hear the case.

-The state will argue that the legal precedent dates back to the days of catalog sales and is no longer relevant in the internet age. [nL1N1P71SZ]
+The state will argue that the legal precedent dates back to the days of catalog sales and is no longer relevant in the internet age.

 A ruling in favor of South Dakota could funnel up to $13 billion a year of new tax revenues into the coffers of affected U.S. state governments, according to a 2017 federal government report.